mlcsec/clovery/README.md

 # clovery
 Cloud Discovery - check for open AWS, GCP, Alibaba, and Azure cloud services.
-Some demoes can be found [here](https://mlcsec.com/release-clovery/#demos).
+Some demos can be found [here](https://mlcsec.com/release-clovery/#demos).

-* updating code currently

 <br>